nx-lr/protea/readme.md

 #### Floating points

 A decimal floating literal consists of an integer part, a decimal point, a fractional and exponent part, all of which are optional.
-Either the integer or fractional part of the floating-point literal can be omitted, the exponent scales the mantissa (integer and fractional part) by 10<sup>exp</sup>.
+Either the integer or fractional part of the floating-point literal can be omitted.
+The exponent scales the mantissa (integer and fractional part) by powers of 10.

 A binary, octal or hexadecimal floating literal consists of a mantissa, an optional exponent, and an optional sign.
-The exponent scales the mantissa by 2<sup>exp</sup>.
+The exponent scales the mantissa by powers of 2.

-For readability, an underscore character `_` may appear after a base prefix or between successive digits; such underscores do not change the literal value.

 ```dart
 $exponent = `'e' [+-]? \d [\d_]*`